ajaguirreguzman/gunboundInspiredGame_v1/README.md

 ## Shor description

 Gunbound-inspired game written in April 2011.
 Players use cannons to attack each other.
-Speed and angle of the projectiles at introduced anonimously.
+Speed and angle of the projectiles are introduced anonimously.
+A (very strong) three is set in the middle of the battle field to avoid direct shots.

 ## Comments:

-- Innumerable aspects of the interface can be improved.
+- Innumerable aspects of the interface can be improved (e.g., canvases remain on top of each other).
-- An improved version is provided in java.
+- An improved version is provided in Java.